IdentityPython/SATOSA/doc/README.md

 #### Frontend

 The SAML2 frontend acts as an SAML Identity Provider (IdP), accepting authentication requests from SAML Service Providers (SP).
 The default configuration file can be found [here](../example/plugins/frontends/saml2_frontend.yaml.example).

+The SAML2 frontend comes with two different behaviours:

+The **SamlMirrorFrontend** module mirrors the target identity provider information on to the frontend metadata.
+Because of this the frontend uses a dynamic entity id depending on the target IDP/OP and behaves as several IDPs.
+The target is chosen by using the associated frontend IDP.
+This gives a "direct connection" to the targeted IDP/OP.

+The **SamlFrontend** module acts like a regular IDP and hides the target identity provider.
+The target is chosen by using a sso endpoint in the frontend IDP associated to a specific backend.
+It is the backend modules job to pick an identity provider.

 #### Backend
 The SAML2 backend acts as an SAML Service Provider (SP), making authentication